Journal Entry for Purchase Returns or Return Outwards

 Example – Journal Entry for Purchase Returns

-Unreal Corporation purchased raw material worth 90,000 on credit from ABC Corporation.
+Unreal Corporation purchased raw materials worth 90,000 on credit from ABC Corporation.
 However, at the time of delivery of the goods 5,000 worth of goods were found unfit because of inferior quality.

 These goods were returned back to ABC Corporation.
 Post an accounting entry for purchase returns in the books of Unreal Corporation.